mnallamalli97/commaAI2018/README.md

 	+ The model I made is a Keras model running on top of tensor flow.
 It is a CNN.

 ## Results:
-+The model learned from the training data  has a MSE of <4.0 with a score of 0.95.
++ The model learned from the training data  has a MSE of <4.0 with a score of 0.95.
 My goal at the beginning of this project was to minimize the loss to be <1.0, and I am happy to say I was able to accomplish that.

   ![alt text](https://github.com/mnallamalli97/commaAI2018/blob/master/pics_for_readme/first.png "see loss after first epoch")

-+As the number of epoches increased, the total loss decreased from 4,000 to 4.00.
++ As the number of epoches increased, the total loss decreased from 4,000 to 4.00.
 This is a 1000% improvement in the training data.

   ![alt text](https://github.com/mnallamalli97/commaAI2018/blob/master/pics_for_readme/last.png "see loss after 150th")